"Grief knits two

 Outsiders don't look at the death of an infant in quite the same way as they do older children.
 Either consciously or subconsciously, they don't feel that the loss should be as great, or the grief as long, because you did not know the child as long as you would an older child.

 Now, you know how absurd this is, but try to understand; that is the reason for their lack of empathy.
 (In their mind, it's "just a miscarriage").
 They may not understand your intense grief, or not know what to say.
 In their efforts to comfort you, they may say something incredibly stupid or hurtful, like:

-Insensitive clods!
+How insensitive!
 Try to find it in your heart to forgive their ignorance.
-They really do mean well.
+They surely do mean well.
 Tragedy can be awkward and foreign to them.

 Even in an early term miscarriage, it is important for you to affirm your great loss and mourn fully.
 It was not "just a miscarriage" to you... it was YOUR BABY.

 Mothers and fathers begin emotional bonding long before they get to know a child on the outside.
 The fluttering of life inside you... when the father feels the kicking... that's when you start being parents in your hearts.

 due to miscarriage, abortion, stillbirth or infant death, it's a great